bagelquant/bagel-factor/docs/v_2_0_0_proposal.md

 1. Define the structure of the project
 2. Define data structures and input validation logic
 3. Implement core metric calculations (IC, quantile returns, etc.)
-4. Develop backtesting module
-5. Add visualization utilities
+4. Add visualization utilities
-6. Write documentation and usage examples
+5. Write documentation and usage examples
-7. Optimize for performance and add optional parallelization
+6. Optimize for performance and add optional parallelization
-8. Package for PyPI and provide installation instructions
+7. Package for PyPI and provide installation instructions

 ### Dependencies